Referendum of the United Kingdom's membership of the EU

 In May 2007 the Chief Minister signed the International Identity Framework Document with the UK Secretary of State for Constitutional Affairs.
 This framework is intended to clarify the constitutional relationship between the UK and Jersey, and to assist in the development of Jersey’s international status and identity.

-Download framework for developing the international identity of Jersey (size 46kb)
+Framework for developing the international identity of Jersey

 Jersey and the European Union

 Jersey has a special relationship with the European Union (EU).
-In simple terms, the Island is treated as part of the European Community for the purposes of free trade in goods, but otherwise is not a part of the EU.
+In simple terms, the Island is treated as part of the European Union for the purposes of free trade in goods, but otherwise is not a part of the EU.
+The formal relationship is set out in Protocol 3 of the UK's 1972 Accession Treaty and confirmed in what is now Article 355 (5) (c) of the EU Treaties.

-However, the Channel Islands Brussels Office (CIBO) ensures that Jersey’s interests are promoted in Europe.
+The Channel Islands Brussels Office (CIBO) makes sure that Jersey’s interests are promoted in Europe.
 As well as representing Jersey to EU institutions, CIBO also advises the States of Jersey on EU policy issues.

 Channel Islands Brussels Office website